 Also call your provider if you have any signs of infection.
 Some of these are:

 - Fever or chills

 - Swelling or redness of your limb

-See your health care provider right away or go to the emergency room if you have any of these symptoms:
+See your provider right away or go to the emergency room if:

 - Your injured limb feels numb or has a "pins and needles" feeling.